email: cyl48 (at) cornell (dot) edu

 Peer-Reviewed Conference Papers:

 Claire Liang, Ross A. Knepper, and Florian T. Pokorny.
 "No Map, No Problem: A Local Sensing Approach for Navigation in Human-Made Spaces Using Signs".
 In: IEEE International Conference on Intelligent Robots and Systems (IROS).
-Las Vegas, United States, October 2020.
-(PDF not yet final version)
+Las Vegas, United States, October 2020. (link with more data + info to be included post-conference)

 Claire Liang, Julia Proft, Erik Andersen, and Ross A. Knepper.
 "Implicit communication of actionable information in human-AI teams".
 In: Proceedings of the ACM Conference on Human Factors in Computing Systems (CHI).
 Honorable Mention.
 Glasgow, United Kingdom, May 2019.